atsb/Doom64EX-Plus/README.md

 ## Nintendo Switch

-Use the Makefile.ns to build the nso and nro files.
+Use the deviktro with Makefile.ns to build the nso and nro files.

+## Xbox
+Use the vcproj provided on the xbox folder you need to have the latest Xbox XDK Installed + You will need a Windows XP Machine to compile it.

 ## Usage